sdc-china/IDA-doc/_posts/2018-10-14-administration-resources.md

 ***

 ## Overview
-To download IDA Plugin, IDA Toolkit and Customization files.
+User can download all the resource files(plugins, toolkits and customization starter projects) from the Resources page.
 The page can be accessed by the menu **Administration -> Resources**.

 ![][administrator_resources]